How to create a marketing plan for startups

 Digital marketing is in a constant state of evolution.
 It is essential to keep up to date because new developments and trends are appearing faster and faster, and the startup marketing plan you designed at the beginning of your business will need constant changes and adjustments (and they will become more complex as your company grows).

-All this requires dedication and time, as well as budget.
-And more and more specialisation.
-So, if you need an expert hand, at Sheridan Omnicanal we are here to help you with everything you need to define, plan and develop your personalised digital marketing strategy, specifically for startups.
+All of this requires dedication and time, as well as a budget.
+And with increasing specialization.
+So, if you need an expert hand, at Sheridan Omnichannel we are here to help you with everything you need to define, plan and develop your personalized digital marketing strategy, specifically for startups.

-We are a digital and offline marketing and communication agency with a team of 60 professionals and 30 years of experience in all sectors.
-Contact us for specialised advice without obligation.
+We are a digital marketing and communication agency with a team of 60 professionals and 30 years of experience in all sectors.
+Ask us for expert advice with no obligation.